junxit/us-congress-bills-115/metadata.md

 - 2017-01-05 — Introduced in House
 - 2017-01-05 — Introduced in House
 - 2017-01-05 — Referred to the House Committee on Energy and Commerce.
+- 2017-01-09 — Considered under suspension of the rules. (consideration: CR H204-206)
+- 2017-01-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+302.
+- 2017-01-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-09 — Mr. Burgess moved to suspend the rules and pass the bill.
+- 2017-01-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H204)
+- 2017-01-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H204)